dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 - connection b/w writing left-handed and fine motor control for guitar
   - connect this in from an analytic-neurology perspective
+  - how training the mind to engage in behaviors with the opposite hand, forces the mind to neurologically restructure the pathways for that activity so that there are some changes in neuro-circuitry when reengaging in those behaviors with the dominant hand.
+  - Becuase of the specifics of modular coodination of neural circuitry, there is no way for the mind to relearn an activity using the non-dominant hand without restructuring the original circuitry.
+This doesn't imply that the effects on the engagement of that activity using the dominant will be profound -- since the mind is modular.
+  - However, there will be some changes on the lower-level mappings between the motor circuits and those circuits responsible for interaction state, perception, etc.

+### Social Disconnection and the Jungian Hero's Journey

+- on short & long-term time scales

 - social disconnection results in stagnation of motion along the ego/self axis. there is no opportunity for your ego to acknowledge external signals representing society's understanding of the self
   - without these signals there is no capacity for reconciliation of the ego/self
+  - (there are exceptions!) sometimes isolation, whether self-imposed or not, does result in extreme reevaluation of the self.
+    - whether there will be (transcendent at all levels) re-evalution in the structure of the psyche, resulting from the isolation, can be seen in short-term time-scales in how the absence of input influences the selection/expression of behaviors, especially the selection of behaviors related to seeking psychosocial homeo-stasus
+    - that is, we all seek to move towards states of psychosocial homeostaus in how we *feel* towards the emotional/intellection state of our ego in relation to ourself and others.
+      - in order to move towards the preferred "normal" states, we un/sub/consciuosly select to express behaviors (similarly to how genes might be expressed)
+      - in short-term isolation, does the selection profile for those behaviors change? or does it stagnated.
+Either extreme change or extreme stagnation will result. in the long-term, there will usually be eventual stagnation, especially as the spectrum of psychosocial experience is typologically filtered.
+      - that is, in isolation, the range of types of experiece are geneally reduced (with some exceptions).
+        - if this is so, the person will eventually settle on specific ranges of response types of psychosocial behaviors to those moreso limited stimulus types. in other words, without types of experiences provoking/compelling adaption, how can you expection someone to adapt?

 ### The Brain as an Analytical Machine